 Areas such as Halifax, with contracts requiring a large and sustainable workforce, will also need residential single and multi-family units to house employees.
 New jobs and a strong commercial construction industry will impact the demand for new residential housing.
 One option may be the use of modular and prefabricated buildings to quickly address such issues.
 In addition, prefabricated buildings can be built quickly outside of metro areas to create more affordable housing opportunities for those desiring to take advantage of nearby employment opportunities.
 This can be important for those looking to work in Toronto and other cities like the Elbow Valley housing market.

 Technological advances may help the industry address the need for an estimated 320,000 new construction workers for residential construction and other construction projects.
 Replacement workers coupled with the use of technologies improving efficiency and processes may help fill the need for skilled workers seen in many provinces and territories.
-Companies may be able to get more from their current employees, create safer work environments and improve real-time communications with the implementation of technological trends, software, apps and more.
+Companies may be able to get more from their current employees, create safer work environments, cleaner work environments and improve real-time communications with the implementation of technological trends, software, apps and more.